 - All vehicles parked on college property must display a current, valid registration plate.
 Where applicable, a current certificate of inspection must also be displayed.

-- Parking is permitted exclusively in spaces outlined with white paint where signs indicate it is permitted.
+- Parking is permitted exclusively in between two white lines where signs indicate it is permitted.
 All other areas not specifically designated for parking shall be considered NO PARKING zones.

 - IT IS PROHIBITED TO PARK:

 - In signed NO PARKING areas